-The UAFS Art & Design Artist In Residence (AIR) program, made possible by the generosity of the Windgate Foundation, offers visual artists and designers the opportunity to take up residence in Fort Smith, Arkansas, to meaningfully contribute to and participate in the creative culture of the UAFS Art & Design Department.
-Recipients will be active professionals in their respective fields and will encourage the growth and development of the UAFS curriculum.
+The UAFS Art & Design Artist In Residence (AIR) program, made possible by the generosity of the Windgate Foundation, offers visual artists and designers the opportunity to take up residence in Fort Smith, Arkansas, to meaningfully participate in the creative culture of the UAFS Art & Design Department.
+Recipients will be active professionals in their respective fields and will contribute to the growth and development of the UAFS curriculum.

-The UAFS Art & Design Artist In Residence (AIR) program invites applications from visual artists and designers for a semester-long residency to take place in the Spring 2023 academic semester.
+The UAFS Art & Design Artist In Residence (AIR) program invites applications from visual artists and designers for a semester-long residency to take place in either the Fall 2023 or Spring 2024 academic semester.
 Collaborative practices may be considered.
-As part of the application, applicants should designate their alignment with either or both the Studio Art or Graphic Design majors to evaluate contributions to our academic program.
+As part of the application, applicants should be able to describe their potential contributions to our academic program.

 The Department of Art & Design offers a B.A. in Studio Art, a B.S. in Graphic Design, and minors in Art History and Studio Art.
 The program holds NASAD accreditation.
 It is housed within the Windgate Art & Design Building, home to robust facilities for Design, Book Arts and Letterpress, Printmaking, Digital Photography, Drawing, and Painting.